goeiebook/creativelab/README.md

 Dividing two-dimensional coordinates by a third number is called foreshortening.
 I learn this while reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
 It's not something one really needs to know.
 Toolkits like [ThreeJS](http://threejs.org/) take care of it for you.
 But maybe with some disciplined application 3D things could be coaxed from the Creative Lab 5 application.
 Maybe a few more profile views will be generated.
 Ah hell, I'm getting addicted.

 So it goes, into the small hours of the morning.
 Setting handle values to 0's results in right angles.
 Reading on Wikipedia about projective projection and the importance of a focal length parameter.
-Be aware that if your z coorindate is zero, you'll be dividing by zero.
+Be aware that if the z coorindate is zero, you'll be dividing by zero.
 If your z-coordinate is less than zero things are going to turn upside down (this fact bends my non-mathematical mind).
 And then, suddenly, [everything works](https://www.creativelab5.com/s/uNwej3).

 ![boxillusion][uNwej3]